ckairinc/SmartThingsLocalCK/Denon_AVR/README.md

 Original release notes can be found here:
 https://github.com/KristopherKubicki/device-denon-avr

-This handler was copied from SBDOBRESCU - for testing
+This handler was copied from Bobby Dobrescu - for testing
 This code and notes can be found at:
 https://github.com/sbdobrescu/DenonAVR